ehbaker/Ice2ODocs/index.md

 ![folder2](/Ice2ODocs/images/FolderStructure.PNG)

-1. Each project goes in its own directory, which is named after the project (e.g. Mass Balance) -What is a distinct project?
-Something that shares < 1/2 code or data with other projects.
-2. Text documents go in the 'doc' directory
-3. Raw data (and metadata) go in data/raw directory.
-Processed/ cleaned go into data/processed
-4. files generated after cleanup or analysis go in 'results'
+Data Management

-Data Management: saving both raw and intermediate forms; documenting all steps; creating tidy data amenable to analysis.
+- saving both raw and intermediate forms; documenting all steps; creating tidy data amenable to analysis.
+- d;l

 - Software: writing, organizing, and sharing scripts and programs used in an analysis.
 - Collaboration: making it easy for existing and new collaborators to understand and contribute to a project.
 - Project Organization: organizing the digital artifacts of a project to ease discovery and understanding.